lgessl/master-thesis/README.md

 - [`results`](results) holds validation and testing results as well meta analysis in the form of tables and plots.
 - [`src`](src) holds all the source code to preprocess data and reproduce the results of this thesis.
-It is key to this repo and we therefore dedicate it the next section.
+It takes the center role in this repo and we therefore dedicate the next section to it.

 ## Reproducing the results